erred/seankhliao.com/src/blog/12022-03-30-aws-certified-solutions-architect-associate.md

 taking approximately 10 minutes for the precheck, and 50 minutes for the exam itself
 (my practice exams usually took 40 mins).
-The exam questions were suprisingly vague at times, not giving enough information to answer questions fully, though the correct answer is probably not to overthink it.
+The exam questions were surprisingly vague at times, not giving enough information to answer questions fully, though the correct answer is probably not to overthink it.